 Requiring a PIN at startup is a useful security feature because it acts as a second authentication factor (a second “something you know”).
 This configuration comes with some costs, however.
 One of the most significant is the need to change the PIN regularly.
 In enterprises that used BitLocker with Windows 7 and the Windows Vista operating system, users had to contact systems administrators to update their BitLocker PIN or password.
 This requirement not only increased management costs but made users less willing to change their BitLocker PIN or password on a regular basis.
-Windows 10 users can update their BitLocker PINs and passwords themselves, without administrator credentials.
+Windows 11 and Windows 10 users can update their BitLocker PINs and passwords themselves, without administrator credentials.
 Not only will this feature reduce support costs, but it could improve security, too, because it encourages users to change their PINs and passwords more often.
 In addition, Modern Standby devices do not require a PIN for startup: They are designed to start infrequently and have other mitigations in place that further reduce the attack surface of the system.
-For more information about how startup security works and the countermeasures that Windows 10 provides, see Protect BitLocker from pre-boot attacks.
+For more information about how startup security works and the countermeasures that Windows 11 and Windows 10 provide, see Protect BitLocker from pre-boot attacks.

 Configure Network Unlock